milesperry81/AZMLND-Project-2/README.md

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:

-The project screencast can be found [here] (https://youtu.be/zW52CsUDfhk)
+The project screencast can be found here: https://youtu.be/zW52CsUDfhk

 ## Improvements